'The Message Of Love Continues Now': Service Projects Honor Those Who Died In Parkland School Shooting

 PARKLAND (CBSMiami) – Sunday, Feb.
 14, marks three years since the Marjory Stoneman Douglas High School shooting.

-All week long, Broward County Public Schools have been participating in a variety of volunteer and community service activities in remembrance of the 17 students and staff lost and those who were injured during the Parkland school tragedy.RELATED: 100 Yards Of Hope Coral Reef Restoration Project Now Focused On Saving The Sea Urchin
+All week long, Broward County Public Schools have been participating in a variety of volunteer and community service activities in remembrance of the 17 students and staff lost and those who were injured during the Parkland school tragedy.RELATED: Cute Critters Celebrate Valentine's Day At The Brookfield Zoo

 Friday, Feb.
 12, at 10:17 a.m., the entire district observed a moment of reflection to honor and remember the victims.